MTG/sms-tools/README.md

 $ sudo apt-get install python-dev ipython python-numpy python-matplotlib python-scipy python-pygame cython
 ```

-Windows users should install [python(x,y)](code.google.com/p/pythonxy/) to setup a python environment.
+Windows users can install [python(x,y)](code.google.com/p/pythonxy/) to setup a python environment.
 Remember to check `Cython` and `MinGW` in pythonxy installer.

 Minimized versions of these packages are attached in *Downloads* section so you don't have to install them by hand.
-Just follow the procedure:
+Please follow the procedure:

 1. Unpack the `.7z` archives into `C:\MSYS` and `C:\Python27`.
 2. Goto *Advanced System Settings -> Environment Variables*, add `;C:\MSYS\bin;C:\MSYS\local\bin;C:\Python27;C:\Python27\DLLs;C:\Python27\Scripts;` to `PATH` variable.